-Nalini Nadkarni is noted for her efforts to bridge gaps between society and science, humans and nature.
+Nalini Nadkarni is honored for her efforts to bridge gaps between society and science, humans and nature.
 Her work has taken her to prisons and churches, boardrooms and bookstores, legislatures and rap music studios.

 May R. Berenbaum is honored for for her extraordinary ability to integrate her original research on the world of insects with her inspirational efforts to communicate the wonders and complexity of nature.

-Neil deGrasse Tyson is being honored for his passionate commitment, sustained excellence, and dynamic leadership in engaging the public in the frontiers of science.
+Neil deGrasse Tyson is honored for his passionate commitment, sustained excellence, and dynamic leadership in engaging the public in the frontiers of science.

-John Allen Paulos, honored for his substantial contributions in promoting the pleasures of mathematics to large audiences.
+John Allen Paulos, is honored for his substantial contributions in promoting the pleasures of mathematics to large audiences.